 If you are a front-end developer or a designer dealing with an enterprise CMS like Adobe Experience Manager, you may find that simple tasks, such as changing the style of a page, can be problematic.
 For instance, changing a color in the stylesheets should take a matter of seconds.
 However, it’s sometimes not so easy in the AEM world.

 You can work on this kind of package on your own, with your team or even outsource it to an external agency.
 It makes the entry level for making styling changes for an enterprise AEM-based page as low as it could be.
-This allows developers with different skillsets and levels of experience to evenly contribute when using Zen Garden.
+This allows developers with different skillsets and levels of experience to evenly contribute when using Content Agility.
 However, this doesn’t mean that Creative Exchange limits the technologies that you can use in your front-end implementation.